 My Story

 I grew up in a multicultural home, moving every few years as part of a military family.
-I’m the daughter of a Cuban immigrant family who fled the communist dictatorship when Castro took over, leaving behind their land, home, and everything they had built.
-Another part of my family is rooted in Atlanta, Georgia.
-Those two very different histories shaped me into a third culture Latina kid—someone who never quite fit into just one box.
+One side of my family fled Cuba after Castro’s rise, leaving behind everything they had built.
+The other side has deep roots in Atlanta, Georgia.
+These two very different legacies shaped me into someone who has always lived in between cultures, perspectives, and identities.
+I now see that in-betweenness as a strength.

 This is what it means to